PushpenderDangi/TCP-load-balancer/README.md

 ### Submitted By :-
 #### Pushpender

+# Table of Content :-
+[Task requirement]
+[Environment details]
+[List of tools and technologies]
+[For VM1 caddy installation]
+[For VM2 caddy installation]
+[Curl on virtual machines]
+[Curl on base machine]
+[Commands that to be run on VM1]
+[Command to be run on Virtual Machine 2]
+[Command to be run on Virtual Machine 1]
+[Load Testing:- ( on base machine )]

 # Transform iptables into a TCP load balancer

 ## Task requirement

-To create two new Caddy or two nginx and after creating, it needs to forward the 50% of Load to another server.
+To create two new Caddy or two Nginx server and after creating, it needs to forward the 50% of Load to another server.

 ## Environment details